| The

 your event and, if you can get him or her interested enough,

-- Associate producer and associate editor are titles used liberally
+the assignment editor may send out a crew.
+Associate producer and associate editor are titles used liberally

 to describe a person who helps the producer or assignment editor.